ck645/Central_Asia_islamic_ceramics/README.md

 This repository contains the data and scripts used in the manuscript:

-Klesner, C.E., Ilyasova, S.R., Ilyasov, J., Torgoev, A., Parchuto, V., Mirzaakhmedov, J. K., Mirzaakhmedov, S. J., MacDonald, B.L., and Stark, S. Production of Glazed Ceramics across Mā Warāʾ an-Nahr: a compositional analysis
+Klesner, C.E., Ilyasova, S.R., Ilyasov, J., Torgoev, A., Parchuto, V., Mirzaakhmedov, J. K., Mirzaakhmedov, S. J., MacDonald, B.L., and Stark, S. Production of Glazed Ceramics across Mawarannahr: a compositional analysis

 The repository is organised into four main directories: